eyashiro/eyashiro.github.io/pages/services.md

 4. We will co-sign a simple contract so that you and I know what we can expect from each other in the most transparent way.
 5. I will do the work and communicate with you and your team regularly.
 6. I will send you an invoice at the agreed upon time(s) after completion of the service.
-7. I hope that I can continue supporting you on future projects and tasks.  :smiley:
+7. I hope that I can continue supporting you on future projects and tasks.  &#128513;

 <br />